-Procedural Irregularities, Substantive Omissions And Emerging Non-Public Process Mark First Of Three Hearings On Mayor-Proposed Nov.
+Procedural Irregularities, Substantive Omissions And Emerging Non-Public Process Mark First Hearing On Mayor-Proposed Nov.
 2018 Special Election Charter Amendments

 LBREPORT.com is reader and advertiser supported.
 Support independent news in LB similar to the way people support NPR and PBS stations.
 We're not non-profit so it's not tax deductible but $49.95 (less than an annual dollar a week) helps keep us online.